Who Needs Affordable Homes?

 Our work helps bridge the gap between the valley's high property values and the modest incomes of many who live and work here - people who are vital to the community's quality of life and well-being.

 Provide quality, permanently affordable homes.
 Offer home ownership for low- to moderate-income families and first time homeowners.
 Increase affordable housing in Flathead Valley.
 Offer a unique option for home ownership.
-Ensure that the land in the city is used to improve the greater community.

 Provide quality, permanently affordable housing primarily for low- and moderate-income families that earn less than 120% of area median income.

 Work to increase affordable housing choices throughout the Flathead Valley and Northwest Montana.

 Foster resident and community leadership in the long-term stewardship of NWMTCLT land and housing to improve the quality and security of available housing and the safety and well-being of the community.

 Collaborate with public and private entities, neighborhood and community organizations, community-based and for-profit developers, and local and state government agencies to develop and maintain permanently affordable housing.

 Use the community land trust model of stewardship of community-controlled assets to protect investments made in land and resources used for residential, commercial and other community facilities that improve the quality of life in the community.

 History of NWMTCLT